davevanfleet/PWSched/README.md

 2. Volunteers request the shifts they would like
 3. Admin assigns shifts as appropriate and volunteers are notified via email.

-This app is currently in development, and is being refactored from a full-stack Ruby on Rails app (found at https://github.com/dvfleet413/PWSched) during the COVID-19 pandemic, while ther's no need for it in production!
+This app is currently in development, and is being refactored from a full-stack Ruby on Rails app (found at https://github.com/dvfleet413/PWSched) during the COVID-19 pandemic, while there's no need for it in production!
 The refactored app will be written with a much cleaner, more scalable, more performant codebase.

 ## Technologies Used